Motherboard HDMI Port Not Working? Try These 3 Fixes

 Using HDMI Port Incorrectly

-If you have installed a video card inside your computer, then make sure you have connected your HDMI cable into the HDMI port of your video card and not on the motherboard as it is by default disabled when a video card is installed.
+If you have installed a video card inside your computer, then make sure you have connected your HDMI cable to the HDMI port of your video card and not on the motherboard as it is by default disabled when a video card is installed.

 To make the motherboard HDMI work again, you will have to remove the video card.